Facebook Pages Scraper avatar

 📘 Facebook Pages Scraper

-Extract Facebook Page data — page details, posts, photos, videos, reels, reviews, and events when Facebook exposes them — from one or more pages in a single run.
+Extract Facebook Page data from one or more pages in a single run.
+The Actor is organized as a set of concrete Facebook scraping scenarios: Page info, Posts, Comments from Page posts, Media, Reviews, Events, Content monitoring, or All-in-one.
+By default it collects everything most users expect: page details plus public posts, comments, photos, videos, reels, reviews, and events in one row per page.
 It works anonymously by default, and can optionally use cookies from your own Facebook session for pages your account is allowed to view.

 You give the Actor a list of Facebook page URLs.
-It returns one readable record per page in a competitor-compatible one-row-per-page shape, plus useful status, fallback, and authenticated-mode fields.
+It returns a simple one-row-per-page dataset, plus useful status, recovery, and authenticated-mode fields.

 What does Facebook Pages Scraper do?

-• 🏷️ Page details — title, page ID, handle, categories, intro, address, phone, email, website, hours, rating (% recommend + review count), follower / likes / following counts, profile photo, cover photo, page creation date, ad status, ad library id, linked Instagram, and more (≈40 fields).
+• 🏷️ Page details — title, page ID, handle, categories, intro, about text, confirmed owner, address, phone, email, website, WhatsApp, hours, rating (% recommend + review count), follower / likes / following counts, profile photo, cover photo, page creation date, linked Instagram, ad status, and more.

 • 📝 Recent posts — text, URL, publish timestamp, reactions / comments / shares counts, author, attached media.